 Parties: Anybody who is named in the case before the Court asking for an Order of any kind.

 Pension: A fixed sum paid regularly to a person or surviving dependent following his or her retirement.
 There are both public (Canada Pension Plan) and private (from one’s own employer) pensions.
 Some provinces consider a pension that is not yet being paid at the time of marriage breakdown to be a property that must be divided.

 Procedure: The technical rules that lawyers must follow to get a case through the civil justice system.
-They are contained in the province’s Rules of Court.

 Restraining order: An Order that prohibits contact between two spouses and in some cases their children.
-It can be a blanket prohibition or it can provide for specific contact at specific times and under specific circumstances.
+It can also be a blanket prohibition or it can provide for specific contact at specific times and under specific circumstances.

 Separate: To cease living together as man and wife, possibly under the same roof but usually not.
 Done with the intention not to live together again.